+Middle and high school students and their parents are required to sign a document annually that verifies they understand the Honor Code and the consequences for Honor Code violations.
 The Honor Code encompasses six main areas: lying, cheating, stealing, defaming others, intentionally damaging the property of another, and remaining silent when a student has knowledge of these actions.
-In the PACS community, lying, cheating, stealing, defaming others and intentionally damaging the property of others and remaining silent when a student has knowledge of these actions cannot be tolerated.
+In the PACS community, lying, cheating, defaming others and intentionally damaging the property of others and remaining silent when a student has knowledge of these actions.

-- Lying: A student lying or purposely misrepresenting the truth violates the Honor Code. - Cheating: A student giving or receiving unauthorized help on a test or graded assignment, or a student submitting the work of another as his/her own, violates the Honor Code. - Stealing: To take (the property of another) without right or permission.
+- Lying: A student lying or purposely misrepresenting the truth violates the Honor Code. - Cheating: A student giving or receiving unauthorized help on a test or graded assignment, or a student submitting the work of another as his/her own, violates the Honor Code.

+- Stealing: To take (the property of another) without right or permission.
 To present or use (someone else's words or ideas) as one's own. - Defaming others: A student writing or speaking with malicious intent to injure unjustly a person's reputation violates the Honor Code.
 Malicious intent is the deliberate attempt and plan to do harm. - Intentionally damaging the property of another: A student deliberately and intentionally causing damage to property of the school, the property of the faculty and staff and administration, or the property of his/her fellow students violates the Honor Code. - Remaining silent when a student has knowledge of these actions: When a student has personal knowledge of the Honor Code being violated, he/she is obligated to inform the proper authority (teacher, coach, administration, etc.).